SX-3/sxcode/en/patterns/composite-proxy.md

 ```

 This code will return an `Illegal constructor` error.
 What other options are there?
-Throw all the properties of the object:
+Override all the properties of the object:

 ::: details Lots of code